 - Collect the customer data you need to succeed.

-To remain successful, retailers today must ultimately implement customer-centric strategies in order to anticipate and exceed customers’ expectations.
+To remain successful, retailers today must ultimately implement customer-centric strategies to anticipate and exceed customers’ expectations.